 Online Family Therapy

-In many cases family therapy can be effectively offered online using platforms such as Zoom where family members can either access an online therapy session together from the same screen, or individually from their own screens.
+In many cases family therapy can be effectively offered online using platforms such as Zoom where family members can either access an online session together from the same screen, or individually from their own screens.
 Sometimes online therapy can be especially effective when working with families that live in different places, or who find it difficult to manage the logistics of coming together at the same time and place for every session.